Cambridge District Scout Archives

 British Bulldog is a game is characterised by its physicality and is often regarded as violent.

 Commonly one or two players are selected to be the bulldogs and stand in the middle of the play area.
-All remaining players stand at one end of the area and run from one end of the field of play to the other, without being caught.
+All remaining players stand at one end of the area and run from one end of the field of play to the other, attemting to avoid capture.
 To capture someone, the bulldog must lift the player completely off the ground long enough to yell, ‘British Bulldog!
 1, 2, 3’ When caught they become a bulldog themselves.
 The winner is the last player or players ‘free’.

-During WW2 the potential to damage clothing generated a strong in house objection to the game.
+During WW2 the potential to damage clothing generated a strong objection to the game within Troops.

 After the Second World War ‘The Scouter’ published a number of gentle challenges to the game: